madrobby/vapor.js/README.md

 (You can also omit the `<script>` tag completely for the ultimate in optimizations and efficiency!)

+## Enterprise Usage
+If you need to use VaporJS in a business environment or require minimum security requirements, you can try [SemicolonJS](https://github.com/dchest/semicolon-js)

 Please fork now and contribute, and keep up to date on [Twitter](http://twitter.com/vapor_js)!